ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 **ABOVE** - Memory is managed by VIRTEL, with memory obtained above the 16 megabyte line.

-**NATIVE** - Memory managed by MVS or VSE
+**NATIVE** - Memory managed by z/OS or z/VSE

 **TEST** - NATIVE plus ability to track memory usage.

 .. note::

-  MEMORY=ABOVE is recommended under MVS.
+  MEMORY=ABOVE is recommended under z/OS.
 MEMORY=(ABOVE,DEBUG) consumes more resources and is intended for debugging of memory corruption errors.
 NATIVE may produce a smaller real storage footprint for some HTML applications with very large numbers of terminals defined.
 TEST allows monitoring of memory usage by module via sub-application F4.
 TEST also produces a report of allocated memory via the output of the SNAP command.

 6.2.62.
 MINITEL parameter